-Nixon Doctrine.
-On July 25, 1969, Nixon stated that the U.S. would now expect its allies to take care of their own defense, but would provide aid as requested.
+On July 25, 1969, Nixon stated that the United States would now expect its allies to take care of their own defense, but would provide aid as requested.
 The doctrine's purpose was to respond to anti-war protests and get the United States out of direct combat in Vietnam.
-Instead, the U.S. would train and arm local forces.
-Read the speech here.
+Instead, the United States would train and arm local forces.

 The Nixon Doctrine had a more long-lasting economic impact.
-It provided an entre into involvement the Middle East.
+It provided an entry into involvement in the Middle East.
 It outsourced protection of the oil supply in the region to the Shah of Iran and Saudi Arabia.
-Between 1969-1979, the United States sent $26 billion in arms to the two countries to defend against communism.
+Between 1970 and 1979, the United States delivered almost $19 billion in arms to the two countries to defend against communism.
 The arrangement continued until Russia invaded Afghanistan in 1978 and the Shah was overthrown in 1979.

 The special prosecutor for Watergate sought audio tapes of conversations recorded by Nixon in the Oval Office.
 Nixon refused, claiming "executive privilege" made him immune.
 In the United States v.
 Nixon, the Supreme Court found that Nixon did not have the right, in this case, to withhold information to preserve confidential communications.
-That's because this wasn't a diplomatic affair nor did it secure the national interest.
+This wasn't a diplomatic affair nor did it secure the national interest.

-Rather than be impeached for Watergate, Nixon resigned on August 8, 1974.
+Rather than be impeached for Watergate, Nixon resigned on August 9, 1974.
 But the recession he created didn't end until 1975 after the Fed lowered interest rates.
-This move only spurred the inflation Nixon had created by ending the gold standard.
+This move only spurred the inflation Nixon had created when he ended the gold standard.

-To combat inflation, Federal Reserve Chairman Paul Volcker steadily raised the fed funds rate to 20 percent.
+To combat inflation, Federal Reserve Chairman Paul Volcker steadily raised the fed funds rate to 20.
 Unfortunately, this contractionary monetary policy triggered the worst recession since the Great Depression.
-It lasted from July 1981 - November 1982.
-The unemployment rate peaked at 10.8 percent, the highest in any recession.
-It remained above 10 percent for almost a year.
+It lasted from July 1981 to November 1982.
+The unemployment rate peaked at 10.8%, the highest in any recession.
+It remained above 10% for almost a year.

 Nixon's Early Years

 Nixon was born in California in 1913.
 His first job was working at his father's grocery store.
-Nevertheless, he grew up in poverty, and his two brothers died of tuberculosis.
+Yet, he grew up in poverty, and two of his brothers died of tuberculosis.
 Nixon graduated from Whittier College and Duke University Law School.
 He was a private practice lawyer until he joined the Navy in World War II.

 In 1952, Nixon denied charges of improper use of campaign funds.
 He said the only gift he kept was his dog Checkers.
-He became Vice-President under President Eisenhower in 1956.
+He became vice president under President Eisenhower in 1953.

-In March 1960, while he was running against John F. Kennedy for President, Arthur Burns warned him that the economy would weaken before the November election.
-Burns “urged strongly that everything possible be done to avert this development.
+In March 1960, while Nixon was running against John F. Kennedy for president, Arthur Burns warned him that the economy would weaken before the November election.
+Nixon wrote that Burns “urged strongly that everything possible is done to avert this development.
 He urgently recommended that two steps be taken immediately: by loosening up on credit and, where justiﬁable, by increasing spending for national security.”
 Eisenhower would not use fiscal policy to affect the election unless there was a significant recession brewing.
 JFK defeated Nixon in 1960.
 Nixon said his loss was due to high unemployment, which became his focus from then on.

-He defeated both Vice-President Hubert Humphrey and third-party candidate George Wallace, to become President in 1969.
-He beat George McGovern in 1973.
-(Source: "Richard Nixon," White House.)
+He defeated both vice president Hubert Humphrey and third-party candidate George Wallace, to become president in 1969.
+He beat George McGovern in 1972.